IlEvelynIl/BO1-AntiCheat/README.md

 This tool can also be updated to verify setup patches if the community votes on allowing such in the future.

 ## Using it in your games
-- If you decide to use this for your games, open it along side Black Ops 1 and it will automatically connect to the game.
-Make sure to follow the guidelines
+If you decide to use this for your games, open it along side Black Ops 1 and it will automatically connect to the game.
+- Make sure to follow the guidelines below, or your could be dismissed.
 - For coop games, only the host will need to use the tool.
 - You may notice that there is not a minimize button, this is on purpose to prevent confusion with OBS not picking it up.
 Just let the program sit behind the game or another monitor.